-- Students will be able to withdraw themselves at any time during the term.
+Students will be able to withdraw themselves at any time during the term.
 However, requests submitted after the last date to withdraw with a "W" (see academic calendar) will result in a "WF".
 Students and instructors will automatically receive an email notification through their SPC email address whenever a withdrawal occurs.
-Withdrawing after the "Last Date to Withdraw with a Grade of "W" can have serious consequences.
-If the student withdraws from a class after the deadline posted in the academic calendar, the student will receive a final grade of "WF", which has the same impact on the student's GPA as a final grade of "F." A "WF" grade also could impact the student's financial aid, requiring repayment of financial assistance.
-Students should consult with an academic advisor or financial assistance counselor prior to withdrawing from a class. - Students who wish to withdraw completely from SPC are not able to totally withdraw from all classes through MySPC.
+Students should consult with an academic advisor or financial assistance counselor prior to withdrawing from a class.

+Students who wish to withdraw completely from SPC are not able to totally withdraw from all classes through MySPC.
 A student must contact an Academic Advisor to totally withdraw.